What is the purpose of the fund?

 How to make an application

-Before making an application, please check the Local Offer to ensure that there is not already an alternative way to seek financial support eg the laptop and learn to drive schemes.
+Before making an application, please check the Local Offer to ensure that there is not already an alternative way to seek financial support, such as the laptop and learn to drive schemes.

 Applications can only be made by professionals working with looked after children and care leavers using the link below.
 This is including but not limited to; Social Workers, Personal Advisors and staff from the Virtual School.